 The following is a guest post from Chris.
 Chris started a digital marketing business that focuses on freelance writing, content marketing, and SEO while working full-time and playing dad to two kids.
 You can check out his blog – Money Mozart, to read more.

 There are several ways to make money in real estate, such as owning property and selling them at a profit or earning rental income.
-You can also buy shares of real estate if you prefer through peer-to-peer investing fintech websites like Streitwise, Fundrise, PeerStreet, Roofstock, and others.
+You can also buy real estate shares if you prefer through peer-to-peer investing fintech websites like Streitwise, Fundrise, PeerStreet, Roofstock, and others.
 However, an often overlooked method of making money in real estate is through property tax liens.

-In the simplest terms, you can earn money through property tax liens when homeowners fail to pay their taxes and are forced to either foreclose on their properties or be evicted from their homes.
+In the simplest terms, you can earn money through property tax liens when homeowners fail to pay their taxes and are forced to foreclose on their properties or be evicted from their homes.
 It may seem like a backward way of making money, but it works.